 The SK-SILC information on demographic variables refers to the time of data collection (April-June).
 All income information refers to the previous fiscal year (January-December) and is expressed in annual sums.
 In EUROMOD database, all monetary variables are transformed into monthly averages by dividing amounts by 12.
 We assume that income is received at the same rate throughout the year.
 Some of income variables have additional information about number of months per year, during which particular income was received.
 Thus we can refine the simulations.

-The national SK-SILC 2014 does not contain information about EU-2020 indicators.
-Information about EU-2020 indicators was taken from the UDB-SILC to be added to the EUROMOD input data for the Slovak Republic.
+Compared to SK-SILC 2014, the national SK-SILC 2015 now contains information about EU-2020 indicators.